lammps/lammps/doc/src/Howto_triclinic.rst

-To avoid extremely tilted boxes (which would be computationally inefficient), LAMMPS normally requires that no tilt factor can skew the box more than half the distance of the parallel box length, which is the 1st dimension in the tilt factor (x for xz).
+To avoid extremely tilted boxes (which would be computationally inefficient), LAMMPS normally requires that no tilt factor can skew the box more than half the distance of the parallel box length, which is the first dimension in the tilt factor (x for xz).
 This is required both when the simulation box is created, e.g. via the :doc:`create_box <create_box>` or :doc:`read_data <read_data>` commands, as well as when the box shape changes dynamically during a simulation,